-In multiple studies evaluating the effectiveness of selenium in promoting normal cell growth and development, one form stands out.*
+In multiple studies evaluating the effectiveness of selenium in promoting normal cell growth and development, one form stands out from the rest.

-Selenium yeast gives you two things that the commonly form used in supplements, selenomethionine, doesn’t: methylselenocysteine and selenocysteine.
-These complimentary active forms of selenium may be invaluable for your cellular health!*
+Selenium yeast gives you two things that selenomethionine doesn’t: selenocysteine and methylselenocysteine.
+These complimentary forms of selenium offer significant benefits for your cellular health.

 High-selenium yeast is made from a non-pathogenic, non-GMO Saccharomyces cerevisiae yeast strain.
 It goes through a fermentation process that replicates the natural way plants absorb and transform minerals from the soil into a more bioavailable form.

-That means the form of selenium you get is closest to the form found in the top food sources of selenium, Brazil nuts and pastured meats!
+That means the form of selenium you get in Zinc Plus Selenium is closest to the form found in the top food sources of selenium, Brazil nuts and pastured meats.

-Plus, this healthy yeast is able to accumulate and incorporate selenium into the protein structure, which enhances the antioxidant properties that fight oxidative stress in your body.*
+Plus, this healthy yeast has the ability to accumulate and incorporate selenium into the protein structure, which enhances the antioxidant properties that fight oxidative stress in your body.*

-In fact, studies show this unique form of bioavailable selenium significantly reduces the biomarkers for oxidative stress, which are a measure of healthy aging and reduced risk for chronic illness.*
+In fact, studies show this unique form of bioavailable selenium significantly reduces the biomarkers for oxidative stress.
+These biomarkers are an important gauge of healthy aging.*

-As your cells age, your body’s antioxidant response to oxidative stress caused by free radicals fades and loses its ability to keep up.
-The resulting damage can speed up your aging process and increase your risk for cellular changes and illness.
+As your cells age, your body’s response to oxidative stress, caused by free radicals, fades, with your antioxidant production slowly losing its ability to keep up.
+The resulting damage can speed up the aging process.

-This exceptional form of selenium could potentially help change all that for you if you’re low, potentially helping to boost your body’s antioxidant production.
+This exceptional form of selenium could help change all that if you’re low, potentially helping to boost your body’s antioxidant production.

-Like zinc, selenium can be tricky to measure and get an accurate reading.
-One clue to a possible deficiency might be right in your backyard – or, the region in which you live.
+Like with zinc, your selenium levels can be tricky to measure.
+One clue to possible low levels or deficiency might be right in your backyard – or the region where you live.

-If you live in Nebraska and the Dakotas, your soil levels of selenium are high, and if you’re eating locally grown and pastured-raised food (which you should do no matter where you live), chances are you’re getting enough.
+If you live in Nebraska and the Dakotas, levels of selenium in your soil are high.
+If you’re eating locally grown and pastured-raised food (which you should do no matter where you live), chances are you’re getting enough selenium.

-But other U.S. and Canadian regions aren’t so lucky.
+But other U.S. and Canadian regions aren’t so fortunate.
 These areas are considered either low or deficient in selenium:

 - Parts of the Atlantic Coast